Republic of Zimbabwe

 Work force: 1.25 million in formal sector (est.).

 Independence: April 18, 1980.

-Natural resources: Deposits of more than 40 minerals including ferrochrome, gold, silver, platinum, copper, asbestos; 89 sq. km. of forest.
+Natural Resources: deposits of over 40 minerals including ferrochrome, gold, silver, platinum, copper, asbestos; 89 sq. km. of forest.

-Agriculture (20% of GDP): Types of crops and livestock--corn, cotton, tobacco, wheat, coffee, sugarcane, peanuts, cattle, sheep, goats, pigs.
+Agriculture (21 percent of GDP): Types of crops and livestock--corn, cotton, tobacco, wheat, coffee, sugarcane, peanuts, cattle, sheep, goats, pigs.

 PEOPLE AND HISTORY